-Low carbohydrate foods can be useful for overweight dogs who are suffering with diabetes, as they can slow digestion and improve glycaemic control.
+Low carbohydrate foods can be useful for overweight dogs who are suffering with diabetes, as they can slow digestion and improve glycemic control.
 In the case of an overweight dog suffering with diabetes, specific veterinary diets with low carbohydrate contents may be recommended.
 These can help to improve the condition of a dog under veterinary supervision.

 Exercising your dog for weight loss

 If your dog’s health allows it, take them out for regular exercise.
 Spread this over the week with shorter sessions, rather than one long and demanding walk or run at the weekend, to get them used to it.
-Swimming in particular can be a positive and effective exercise if your dog is struggling with long walks.
+Swimming, in particular, can be a positive and effective exercise if your dog is struggling with long walks.

 By making some small changes, you can help your dog achieve its ideal weight and get back into a healthy lifestyle.
-Start by consulting your vet and getting their advice on food, exercise and more.
+Start by consulting your veterinarian and getting their advice on food, exercise and more.